SisterHailey/sm_password/README.md

 Locks your session under a password, so that even Steam friends are unable to join without also having the password.

 ## How to Use
+### For Windows:
+Go to 'Releases' and download the exe for Windows.
+Run the exe.
+If you are prompted to select a directory, direct it to the folder where Scrap Mechanic is located.
+You can find this through steam by right clicking on the game > Manage > Browse local files.

+### For other platforms:
 Click 'Code' > 'Download ZIP' and extract the contents.
-Make sure you have Python installed, and run `start.bat`
+Make sure you have Python installed, and run `start.bat`.
+If asked to select a directory, follow the same steps above.

 ## Supported Platforms